hotosm/fmtm/docs/manuals/project-managers.md

 ## Prerequisites

-- Stable Internet connection
+- Stable Internet connection.
-- Knowledge on field mapping .
-If you are new to mapping we suggest you to read [this][9] .
+- Basic bnowledge of field mapping.
+If you are new to mapping we suggest you read [this][1].
-- Account on ODK Central Server.
-  [Here][10]
-  are the instructions for setting up an ODK Central server on Digital Ocean (it's very similar on AWS etc)

 ## Video Tutorial